imlauer/imlauer.github.io/index.md

 1. [a way forward](https://geohot.github.io/blog/jekyll/update/2025/04/22/a-way-forward.html)
 1. [Pathetic Losers](https://geohot.github.io//blog/jekyll/update/2025/10/15/pathetic-losers.html)
 1. [Three class society](https://geohot.github.io/blog/jekyll/update/2023/10/03/three-class-society.html) - "_If you want a life provided to you by the government, I’m okay with paying for this.
 However, if you choose this life, I don’t want to see you, I don’t want you in my city, I don’t want you voting, I pay for you, but nothing more.
 I don’t want you influencing society any more than a foreigner.
 This is the only way that a free democratic society can continue to exist_".
+1. [The Fourth Estate](https://geohot.github.io/blog/jekyll/update/2021/12/18/the-fourth-estate.html) - "_Regardless of your opinion on Trump, it became obvious in those years that there’s a machine behind the scenes in our government.
+I’ve heard this referred to as “the deep state”, though I don’t mean to suggest shadowy figures in a secret cellar.
+I just mean the people who are actually wielding power, that perhaps are not the “politicians” who you see on the TV.
+You might even know some of their names, but you likely don’t think of them as having power._"

 ---